 “For whatever reason, instead of answering [Rep. Brown’s] questions, you referred to a past law,” the “Uniform Health Care Decisions Act” and the “Medical Practice Act,” however, they would not protect against medical professionals who have conscience objections against abortions.

 When Rep. Dow asked about abortions late in pregnancy, Cadena repeatedly said, “I’m here to debate S.B.
 10 and this repeal in front of us,” despite her question about the bill’s topic (abortion).
 “I’m not here to debate specific medical procedures,” said Cadena, despite abortion being a medical procedure.

 Cadena referred to the American College of Obstetrics and Gynecology and the American Medical Association’s standards regarding standards of care.
 However, Dow pointed to the bill not mandating standards of care, including the late-term abortion being performed in a hospital with 24-hour monitoring.
 Cadena could not answer on the topic.
 “I still believe that holding onto that particular section 20-5-2 is not necessary,” said Cadena.

-“It is already hard to recruit doctors, especially in rural parts of the state,” said Leader Montoya, adding, “Without… projections,” they “would be forced” to perform or refer for abortions.
+“It is already hard to recruit doctors, especially in rural parts of the state,” said Whip Montoya, adding, “Without… projections,” they “would be forced” to perform or refer for abortions.
 Dow proposed an amendment to protect medical professionals, which was later voted down on a vote of 44-25 after Majority Leader Sheryl Stapleton (D-Bernalillo) called for it to be tabled.